 South Port assesses its exposure to environmental, economic and social sustainability as part of an overall framework for managing risk (see Principle 6 - Risk Management).
 Environmental, social and governance factors and practices are always considered when making decisions.

-South Port has separate sections included in the Annual Report to report on environmental, social, and governance (ESG) which covers the following areas:
+South Port has separate sections included in the Annual Report to report on environmental, social sustainability, and governance factors (ESG) which covers the following areas:

-- Environment
+- > Environment

 - People and Communities

-- Governance
+- > Governance